-The total pension liability for each of the defined benefit plans, measured as of June 30, 2015, was determined by an actuarial valuation dated July 1, 2015, using the individual entry age normal actuarial cost method and the following significant actuarial assumptions:
+The total pension liability for each of the defined benefit plans was measured as of June 30, 2018.
+The total pension liability for the FRS Pension Plan was determined by an actuarial valuation dated July 1, 2018.
+For the HIS Program, the total pension liability was determined by an actuarial valuation dated

+July 1, 2018.
+The individual entry age normal actuarial cost method was used for each plan, along with the following significant actuarial assumptions:

 FRS HIS

 Inflation 2.60% 2.60%

 Salary increases 3.25% 3.25%

-Investment rate of return 7.65% N/A
+Investment rate of return 7.00% N/A

-Discount rate 7.65% 3.80%
+Discount rate 7.00% 3.87%

-Mortality assumptions for both plans were based on the Generational RP-2000 with Projections Scale BB tables.
+Mortality assumptions for both plans were based on the Generational RP-2000 with Projection Scale BB.

-For both plans, the actuarial assumptions used in the valuation dated July 1, 2015 were based on the results of an experience study for the period July 1, 2008 through June 30, 2013.
+For both plans, the actuarial assumptions were based on the results of an actuarial experience study for the period July 1, 2009, through June 30, 2014.

-The following changes in actuarial assumptions occurred in 2015:
+The following changes in key actuarial assumptions occurred in 2018: